 Research in my lab has extensively studied the systematics of various groups within Malvaceae.
-Some particular focal groups have been the following.
+Although this is not currently an active area of research, I can act as a co-advisor or an informal mentor.
+Some particular focal groups have been the following:

 The genus Adansonia